JigsawStack/translation-widget/README.md

 * Lightning-fast repeated loads

+### 5. Font Size Adjustment

+The translation widget automatically adjusts font sizes when translating text to prevent overflow issues.
+This is particularly useful when translating to languages that typically have longer text lengths.
+The font size adjustment works as follows:

+- Base font size: 12px (minimum)
+- Maximum font size: Original font size of the element
+- The font size scales logarithmically based on text length
+- Original font sizes are preserved and restored when resetting translations

+The font size adjustment is automatic and requires no additional configuration.
+It helps maintain readability while preventing text overflow in translated content.

-### 5. 🚀 Faster and More Accurate than Google Translate
+### 6. 🚀 Faster and More Accurate than Google Translate

 Our engine offers **contextual accuracy** and **lower latency**, especially for dynamic content.